IrisChase/IVD/README.md

         width: other-element.height * 2;
     }

-The trouble with the above, is that you can't set it.
+The trouble with the above, is that it isn't flexible.
+What if you wanted just really wanted for `element1.width == 200` to be true, but without violating the constraint?

     #element2
     {